bitpressio/docker-for-php-developers-errata/errata.md

 | :bug:     | This code doesn't work properly and/or has a bug in it |
 | :warning: | This isn't errata that breaks code listings, but perhaps is either confusing, grammatically incorrect, or has some other minor error or issue.     |
 | :no_entry_sign: | Errors, incorrect information, invalid statements |
+| 🕐  | Out of date information, no longer valid

 ## Chapter 2: PHP Container Basics